 If you wish to withdraw without penalty from a course after the deadline, you will have to have the written approval of your instructor.
 Otherwise, you will receive a WF, a failing grade.
 Check with your instructors to make certain that you understand their policies with regard to withdrawal after the deadline.

 NOTE: You must officially withdraw from a course to avoid receiving a failing grade.
-If you just stop attending the class without following the necessary procedure, you will be given a failing grade.
+If you just stop attending the class without following the necessary procedure, you may be given a failing grade.

 Withdrawal from the University

 To officially withdraw from the University and/or request a Leave of Absence, you must go to the Registrar's Office to fill out the appropriate forms.
 They can also be found on our Forms webpage.

 Air Force Reserve Officers Training Corps (AFROTC)